Guidelines for Articles

 Please submit attachments only as Microsoft Word Files or RTF (rich text format) to avoid delays.
 No PDF files can be accepted.
-Scholarly articles, book reviews, and interviews should conform to the MLA Style Manual and Guide to Scholarly Publishing, 8th Ed.
+Scholarly articles, book reviews, and interviews should conform to the MLA Handbook, 9th Ed.
 Please also see the Journal’s “House Style” guidelines for additional instructions.

 SUBMISSION PREPARATION CHECKLIST

 - The submission has not been previously published, nor is it before another journal for consideration (or, if so, an explanation has been provided to the Editors).

 - The submission file is in Microsoft Word or RTF document file format.

 - The text is double-spaced; uses Baskerville 12-point font; uses italics, rather than underlining; and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
 Please ensure endnotes (Notes) precede Works Cited.

 - For images, which you are encouraged to include in your article, please use the best resolution you can but at minimum 150 DPI JPEG or TIFF files.